cfujiname/CV/README.md

 Cutter and Squidge - London
 January 2020 - May 2020

-• Training of colleagues and team members regarding pastry techniques, finishing products and health and safety procedures
+• Training of team members

 • Responsible for the general management of the kitchen, health and safety procedures and documentation, costing and budgeting

 • Key role in optimising processes to diminish costs, minimise waste without compromising the quality of end products

-• Using Shopify, Deputy, Simple Order and Excel as main technologies
+• Use of Shopify, Deputy, Simple Order and Excel as main technologies

 ### Head Chef / Production Manager
 Rosalind Miller Cakes - London
 October 2018 - September 2019

-• Training and coordinating team colleagues regarding cake decoration and pastry techniques
+• Training team colleagues

-• Planning and supervising the production of cakes, dessert tables and small items for events in England and abroad (Qatar, UAE) for up to 1000 guests
+• Planning and supervising the production for events in England and abroad (Qatar, UAE) for up to 1000 guests

 • Chef Tutor for the School for specific classes

 • Key role in the development of new flavours and designs according to budget and optimising processes to diminish costs

-• Using Shopify, Charlie HR and Excel as main technologies
+• Use of Shopify, Charlie HR and Excel as main technologies

 ### Teaching Pastry Chef / Chef Consultant
 London
 November 2017 - October 2018

 • Teaching Specialist for different schools

 • Pastry Consultant for business start ups, developing recipes and methods for large scale production

-• Development of own concept brand of vegan and clean chocolates (The FAVA Project)
-• Using Numbers, Pages, iCloud as main technologies
+• Use of Numbers, Pages, iCloud as main technologies

 ### 1st Kitchen Supervisor (Sous Chef)
 Peggy Porschen Cakes - London
 May 2016 - October 2017

-• Supervising and teaching team colleagues regarding cake decoration and pastry techniques
+• Supervising and teaching team colleagues

 • Acting as a Chef Tutor for the Academy upon request

 • Responsible for the health and safety documentation, awarding the business a Food Hygiene Rating of 5

-• Using Deputy, Excel and Google Docs as main technologies
+• Use of Deputy, Excel and Google Docs as main technologies

 ### Chef de Pâtisserie
 East Hotel - Hamburg - Germany
 August 2014 - January 2016

-• Supervising and schooling team colleagues regarding classic pastry techniques
+• Supervising and schooling team colleagues

 • Planning of the new production Kitchen

 • Responsible for creating new dessert menus

 ### Sous Chef - Catering
 Hacienda de Samotracia - Mexico
 June 2013 - May 2014

 • Training and managing the team as well as oordination of banqueting for up to 1200 guests

 • Creation of stock and costs database in Excel

 ### Content Manager
 MidiaMind GmbH - Steinfurt - Germany
 April 2008 - May 2011

-• Creating and managing the websites from the different companies using SEO-Strategies, Google Analytics, Adwords
+• Managing the websites from different companies using SEO-Strategies, Google Analytics, Adwords

 • Training interns into SEO

 ## Skills